13 Incredibly Common Mistakes People Make in Their Wills

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Talking about and planning for our death can be challenging, and it is a topic many of us prefer to avoid.
-In fact, less than half of Americans have a will, according to a Gallup poll.
+Planning for — or even talking about — death can be challenging, so it‘s a topic many of us prefer to avoid.
+In fact, a Gallup poll found that less than half of Americans have a will.

 Not updating your will